[Last updated October 11, 2019]

 XLSForm bind::esri:fieldType and fieldLength:

-You should never change the esri:fieldType, because they are defined by the feature layer and Connect will not be able to change your layer (and not that you want to).
+You should never change the esri:fieldType, because they are defined by the feature layer and Connect will not be able to change your layer.

 Question Names and Labels: The XLSForm name column reflects the exact field names found in your feature layer.
 You cannot change the values in this column.
 The label column is populated using the field name alias from your feature layer.
 You can truly do whatever you want with the label column (except leaving it empty).
 You may want to rephrase questions, embed html formatting etc, etc